Race at breakneck speeds through packed city streets in this high adrenaline car racing game.

 While Burnout definitely improved in later games, the original is still a great game, with extremely satisfying racing and the traffic junctions greatly enhancing the tracks.
 You can even unlock a bus for a bit of extra challenge.
 There are loads of nice additional touches, such as your car indicating before turns and the AI racers making mistakes and crashing, which was really nice to see.

-Burnout was also my introduction to the now standard way of controlling racing games: using the left and right analogue buttons for acceleration and breaking.
-It doesn’t seem like much now, but it was a big change to using A and B.
+Burnout was also my introduction to the now standard way of controlling racing games: using the left and right analogue shoulder buttons for acceleration and braking.
+It doesnโt seem like much now, but it was a big change to using A and B.

 Fave